Mississinawa Moraine: Correlatives

 The Kalamazoo morainic system of the Saginaw lobe is a cross link between the Michigan basin and the Huron-Erie basins.
 Much of its southern area has been altered by a large outwash apron.
 It is best seen in western Jackson County.
-The two moraines merge near Spring Arbor, about 10 mi west of Jacksonat the edge of Washtenaw County.
+The two moraines merge near Spring Arbor, about 10 mi west of Jackson at the edge of Washtenaw County.